MonaliSahu/CarCrash_Case_Study/README.md

 **EXECUTION**
 1. Clone the repository
 2. In Command prompt, go to repo location i.e., "CarCrash_Case_study folder"
-3. Type execution.bat
+3. Type bootstrap.bat

-NOTE:- execution.bat has all the commands required to run the spark application.
+NOTE:- bootstrap.bat has all the commands required to run the spark application.
 In case of manual execution, commands can be referred from here.